UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_03.md

 - Code cells contain executable code written in a specific programming language.

 - Each notebook is connected to a kernel, which is the backend engine in charge of running code in a notebook.
-  - For example, a Jupyter notebook can be connected to an IPython kernel.
+  - For example, a Jupyter notebook can be connected to an Python kernel.
-  - Remember that we installed `ipykernel` in our conda environments to make them visible to JupyterLab? `ipykernel` is the IPython kernel we've been talking about here, which is nothing but an interactive Python engine that works with JupyterLab.
+  - Remember that we installed `ipykernel` in our Conda environments to make them visible to JupyterLab? `ipykernel` is the kernel we've been talking about here, which is nothing but an interactive Python engine that works with JupyterLab.
-  - When you create a notebook with the kernel from a particular conda environment, you'll have access to all packages installed in that environment.
+  - When you create a notebook with the kernel from a particular Conda environment, you'll have access to all packages installed in that environment.
 It is basically the same as running Python code in that environment.

 - Code cells are executed using a notebook's kernel
   - When you run a code cell, the code inside the cell is sent to the kernel